gigaj0ule/system42/README.md

 You will need:

-- make
+- GNU make
-- vscode
 - openocd
-- dfu-util
+- dfu-util 0.9
-- python3 (and: pycryptodome, )
+- python3 (and: pycryptodome)
 - arm-none-eabi-gcc (GNU Tools for Arm Embedded Processors 9-2019-q4-major) 9.2.1 (see INSTALLING_GCC.md)